What to know about the pause on student debt relief - NewsBreak

 Despite the payment pause deadline being extended to June, a firmer deadline on any court decisions remains unknown.

-Borrowers could be waiting anywhere from weeks to months before they know if Biden’s program will be executed and any actual debt be forgiven.
+Borrowers could be waiting anywhere from weeks to months before they know if Biden’s program will be executed and any actual debt be forgiven.11/27/2022: Umbrellas ready!
+Here come the showers

 In the meantime, the Biden administration has encouraged borrowers to sign up for updates from the Department of Education regarding the program so borrowers can know when any updates are available.